robu/robertburen.com/content/about/index.md

 draft: false
 ---

-Robert Burén (that's me) was born in 1970 and grew up in Skellefteå, Sweden.
-He currently lives in Täby, Stockholm, with his wife and three children, and a small dog.
+Robert Burén (that's me) grew up in Skellefteå, Sweden.
+He currently lives in a Stockholm suburb, with his wife and three children, and a small dog.

+Robert has a background in computer science and has been working in the IT industry since 1996.
+Since 1998, Robert has been employed by consultant companies that he has been a cofounder of.
+Since 2011, Robert has been taking on assignments as interim CTO on various companies, as well as a Non-Executive Director on a few companies.

+If you are looking for a more detailed CV, you can find it on [LinkedIn](https://www.linkedin.com/in/robertburen/).
+LinkedIn is also a good place to get in touch with Robert, unless you already have his private email address.